acm-uiuc/til/_til/vim/coercing-casing-with-vim-abolish.md

+---
-# Coercing Casing With vim-abolish
+title: Coercing Casing With vim-abolish
+category: vim
+---

 The [`vim-abolish`](https://github.com/tpope/vim-abolish) plugin provides a couple handy shortcuts for quickly coercing the casing of a variable.